Australasian Fundraising Forum 2015

 Just one of the highlights will be international guest speaker Mark Phillips, head of Bluefrog, one of the leading fundraising direct marketing agencies in the UK.
 Mark is one of the most influential fundraisers in Britain – so be prepared to learn new practices and ideas, insightful commentary on the fundraising landscape, and thought provoking observations that will challenge your thinking and help you raise more funds.

-Click here to download and print a PDF version of the 2014 brochure.
+Click here to download a pdf copy of the brochure!

 Presented by: Fundraising & Philanthropy Magazine

 September 3 & 4, 2015